MrBrax/mrbrax.github.io/_posts/2026-01-04-viewmodels.markdown

 Spawning this prefab as a child of the camera will give you a basic viewmodel setup.

+## 2. Accessing the viewmodel in code

 *I originally tried to update the viewmodel position in OnUpdate, but this caused jittering.
 I'm pretty sure this is because the camera position is updated after OnUpdate, so parenting the viewmodel to the camera and resetting its local position works better.*

 Accessing the `SkinnedModelRenderer` weapon component in code allows you to play animations on it.
 You use the `Set` method with the name of the animation you want to play.

-How you want to access the weapon and hands renderers is up to you - you could have a `ViewModel` component that holds references to them like I have.
+How you want to access the weapon and hands renderers is up to you - you could have a `ViewModel` "dummy" component that holds references to them like I have:

 ```csharp
 public class ViewModelComponent : Component